phpwintools/wmi-scripting/docs/documentation/readme.md

 # Introduction

 Some stuff about this library.
-The philosophy etc...
+The philosophy etc... make stuff easy..